 27. Sun Chips

-It’s nice to know that chips make the list of acceptable snacks.
+It’s nice to know that chips make the list of acceptable office snacks.
 These kettle-cooked chips are better than the traditional fried potato chips and even better than baked chips.
 It’s a very low-calorie option to enjoy.

 28. Planters NUT-rition Heart Healthy Mix